 P.E.T.
 (Pets Eat Too) Community Outreach Program

 The P.E.T.
 (Pets Eat Too) Community Outreach Program of the Roanoke Valley SPCA provides services to keep people and pets united in the Roanoke Valley.
 Home-bound senior citizens can receive a supplemental supply of pet food delivered to them along with their protein-rich food from Meals-On-Wheels.
 Patients of Carilion Hospice can rest easier, knowing their furry companions are being fed.
 Community members who receive assistance from one of five area food banks are eligible to receive assistance with dog and cat food as well as cat litter.
-Low-income people with pets can receive pet food that we have delivered to our Food Pantry Partners – Bethel Baptist Church, Botetourt County, Lake Christian Ministries, Rescue Mission, and Feeding America Southwest Virginia.
+Low-income people with pets can receive pet food that we have delivered to our Food Pantry Partners – Bethel Baptist Church, Botetourt County and Lake Christian Ministries.

 More people than ever need this service as they struggle to meet their basic expenses during this troubling economic time.
 The PET Outreach Program serves about 500 senior and low-income clients every month.